-An Italian Day Care Centre has continued to operate from Gladesville Rd Community Centre offering meals to elderly residents of Italian background.
-Council also supports the Chinese Day Centre operated on Mondays by Hunters Hill Respite Care.
+An Italian Day Care Centre operates from Gladesville Rd Community Centre offering meals to elderly residents of Italian background.
+Council also supports the Chinese

+Day Centre operated on Mondays by Hunters Hill Respite Care.

 Council provided a \$15,000 grant to Gladesville and District Community Aid.
 They provide a volunteer visiting program for the Italian community.